rclone/rclone/docs/content/docs.md

 it will be updated if the size or checksum differs from the source file.

-On remotes which don't support mod time directly (or when using `--use-server-mod-time`) the time checked will be the uploaded time.
+On remotes which don't support mod time directly (or when using `--use-server-modtime`) the time checked will be the uploaded time.
 This means that if uploading to one of these remotes, rclone will skip any files which exist on the destination and have an uploaded time that is newer than the modification time of the source file.